The journey includes action, terror and platforms, with the arrival on Xbox of a title until now linked to PlayStation.

 Big Trouble in Little Chimney

-Bullet hell shooter with an arena structure and a strong Christmas theme, where action is constant and chaos doesn’t let up. -
+Bullet hell shooter with an arena structure and a strong Christmas atmosphere, where action is constant and chaos doesn’t let up. -

 Cup Heroes